cacitrak/Waiter-PomorodoTimer/README.md

 Waiter: Pomodoro Timer App

-Waiter is a simple windows timer for utilizing the Pomodoro technique of time management.
+Waiter is a simple windows app for utilizing the Pomodoro technique of time management.